Supporting Victims Of Construction Site Falls

 - The rate of nonfatal fall injuries in construction is higher than that of all other industries combined

-- The primary cause of death is falling from a roof; the primary cause of nonfatal injury is same level falling
+- The primary cause of death is falling from a roof; the primary cause of nonfatal injuries is same-level falling

 - Inadequate lighting and signage are to blame for a significant number of injuries, both fatal and nonfatal